Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages

 \section{Abstract}

-As Large Language Models (LLMs) gain stronger multilingual capabilities, their ability to handle culturally diverse entities becomes crucial.
-Prior work has shown that LLMs often favor Western-associated entities in Arabic, raising concerns about cultural fairness.
-Due to the lack of multilingual benchmarks, it remains unclear if such biases also manifest in different non-Western languages.
-In this paper, we introduce {\tt Camellia}, a benchmark for measuring entity-centric cultural biases in nine Asian languages spanning six distinct Asian cultures. {\tt Camellia} includes 19,530 entities manually annotated for association with the specific Asian or Western culture, as well as 2,173 naturally occurring masked contexts for entities derived from social media posts.
-Using {\tt Camellia}, we evaluate cultural biases in four recent multilingual LLM families across various tasks such as cultural context adaptation, sentiment association, and entity extractive QA.
-Our analyses show a struggle by LLMs at cultural adaptation in all Asian languages, with performance differing across models developed in regions with varying access to culturally-relevant data.
-We further observe that different LLM families hold their distinct biases, differing in how they associate cultures with particular sentiments.
-Lastly, we find that LLMs struggle with context understanding in Asian languages, creating performance gaps between cultures in entity extraction.
+As Large Language Models (LLMs) develop stronger multilingual capabilities, their sensitivity to culturally diverse entities becomes increasingly important.
+Prior work by \citet{naous2024having} has shown that LLMs often favor Western-associated entities in Arabic.
+Due to the lack of entity-centric multilingual benchmarks, it remains unclear if such biases also manifest in various non-Western languages.
+In this paper, we introduce {\tt Camellia}, a benchmark for evaluating entity-centric cultural biases in nine Asian languages, spanning six Asian cultures. {\tt Camellia} includes 19,530 manually annotated entities associated with the covered Asian or Western cultures, as well as 2,173 masked contexts for these entities derived from social media posts.
+Using {\tt Camellia}, we evaluate cultural biases in four recent multilingual LLMs across three tasks: cultural context adaptation, sentiment association, and entity extractive QA.
+Our analyses show that LLMs struggle with cultural adaptation across these languages, with performance differing across models developed in different regions.
+We further observe that different LLM families can hold distinct biases, reflected in the ways they link cultures to particular sentiments.
+Lastly, we find that LLMs can struggle with context understanding in some Asian languages, creating performance gaps between cultures in entity extraction.